v1kko/daetools/trunk/daetools-package/daetools/docs/getting_started.rst

 Definition of an optimisation in **DAE Tools** requires the following steps:

-1. Specify the objective function
+1. Specification of the objective function

    * Objective function is defined by specifying its residual (similarly to specifying an equation residual);
      Internally the framework will create a new variable (V_obj) and a new equation (F_obj).

-2. Specify optimisation variables
+2. Specification of optimisation variables

    * The optimisation variables have to be already defined in the model and their values assigned in the simulation;
      they can be either non-distributed or distributed.